 models, and unconstrained data flows as well as new access paradigms around data and privacy.
 My work influenced and I consult research institutes (e.g. dkfz, KIT, CODE university), research infrastructure providers

-(e.g. Max-Planck Digital library), publisher/science associations (SpringerNature, science europe, Alexander von Humboldt assoc, UNESCO, NFAIS...) and companies (e.g. BASF).
+(e.g. Max-Planck Digital library), publisher/science associations (SpringerNature, science europe, Alexander von Humboldt assoc, UNESCO, NFAIS) and companies (e.g. BASF, Roche).
 I´m member of the European as well as German

 Blockchain associations.
 I was invited by companies as well as well-know research institutes (e.g. IST Austria) to talk about the blockchain future of science.

 I´m doing moonshot research, with potential high gains, but also more moon rocky roads towards the next publication and grant application.
 Amidst my doctoral thesis in which I researched applications of flat-panel-based Volume-CT in the head and skull base region, I discovered that the position of cochlear implants can be evaluated with respect to the basal lamina using flat-panel-CT - a method that is routinely used in clinical setups today.
 I discovered that there is navigatable drilling access to the cochlea and we performed the world´s first truly minimal cochleostomy in Hannover Medical school using flat-panel CT in a preclinical setup.
 After excursions into molecular (CT) imaging, I programmed a retrospective gating method for small-animal cardiac-CT-imaging, allowing functional analysis in preclinical studies.
+Furthermore, I developed and tested the first multimodal visible embolization particles in a preclinical setting.
 I realized that a continuous rotating flat-panel CT might be a great setup for intervention guidance in the future, potentially providing for the first time real 4D (3D + t) data sets.
 I produced very early, basic results on this potentially revolutionary prospect.
-After an excursion towards the world´s first multi-modal visible embolization agents, I m today working with Prof. Kachelrieß (dkfz) on making 4D intervention guidance in interventional radiology a reality in the 2020s.
+Today, I m working with Prof. Kachelrieß (dkfz) on making 4D intervention guidance in interventional radiology a reality in the 2020s.
 My tasks shifted from basic research towards guiding its integration into current interventional radiology.
 I wrote several patent (applications), have some high-ranking publications and won several prices and awards.
 I m reviewer of several journals and worked on international regulatory policy.